Ethan88/VMF/README.md

 * GUI for using P2P banking contracts between members (may include escrow, layaway, collateralized loans, and other types of common contracts)

 **4. Full GUI node for Mac/Win/Linux (Nickname: "Flux trade"; screenshots of web version in repo)** // June 2017
+* Currently a working web-based prototype with just the trading interface
-* All the same features as the mobile wallet
+* Will have same features as the mobile wallet
-* Runs a full node
+* Will also runs a full node
-* Contains trading, management, and administration interface
+* Contains existing trading interface, plus coin inventory management, blockchain explorer, and issuances interface
-* Begin your own VMF from this desktop application
+* In sum, user can launch and manage his own VMF from this desktop application

 *Read next: Fund Composition document*